Headless WordPress Website: no, not a term coined after Nicholas de Mimsy-Porpington.

 So What Is The Role Of ‘Headless’ In A CMS?

-A CMS is made up of two major components that are the Frontend and the Backend.
+A CMS is made up of two major components: the Frontend and the Backend.

 With the backend, the webmaster controls the website and performs the management of website data.
 It is from the backend that the admin can: